leachj/ginlong-solis-scraper/README.md

 | MQTT_SERVER               | No       | MQTT server                                                                                          | `localhost`     |
 | MQTT_USERNAME             | No       | MQTT username                                                                                        | *empty*         |
 | MQTT_PASSWORD             | No       | MQTT password                                                                                        | *empty*         |

+Note that if you have more than 1 device - then it is not readily apparent where to get the Device ID In that case - setup the script, and set LOG_LEVEL to DEBUG, then view the logs and search for deviceId - this will list the IDs of each inverter.

 ## Bonus